fb-js/demos/images/font/dev/readme.txt

   Grid that's given here is for monospaced font, meaning each glyph or character has equal width and height.

-  That fact alone is crucial in the way that BMP-JS loads font atlases and calculates their dimensions.
+  That fact alone is crucial in the way that FB-JS loads font atlases and calculates their dimensions.
 By not following these rules we'll get incorrect results.

-  If you want to get into more technical explanations and the actual implementation then take a look at the bmp_plot_text() function in the src/bmp-plot.js file of the bmp-js repository.
+  If you want to get into more technical explanations and the actual implementation then take a look at the fb_plot_text() function in the src/plot.js file of the fb-js repository.

 ------------------------------------------------------------------------